 You are also able to put down the controllers and optionally use hand tracking mode on the Oculus Quest 2.
 This makes for a MUCH more immersive experience and it is highly recommended you give this a try.

 I have always had a kind of interest in Tai Chi.
 I’ve seen people in parks doing it, or on TV.
 There is a person in front of a group moving altogether, very gracefully and slowly.
 It seems very complicated to learn and I never really pursued it.
 Enter Guided Tai Chi in VR.

 Guided Tai Chi is a unique way to use VR.
 Instead of attempting to watch someone in front of you and mimic their movements.
 You actually can follow the real Tai Chi paths in a virtual world.
 Depending on the game mode there is still a trainer in front of you, but the main focus is on your left and right hands as black dots.
 You simply follow along with the movements, step gently one way or another, and remember to breathe.

 Either way, the concept is there and easy enough to follow.
 Follow the black and white lines, dots, and breath.

 There are many different game modes to explore.
 Tutorial, Flow, Arcade, and World Tour.

 Guided Tai Chi Flow Mode

-In flow mode, you have 5 minute long experiences.
+In inflow mode, you have 5-minute-long experiences.
 You start by selecting one of the mood words, of which there are MANY.
 Words like Loving, Healthy, Cheerful, etc. You also get to choose which scenery you are interested in or you can select the random option.